raymondworkshop/raymondworkshop.github.io/_posts/learning/2022-05-26-master-your-emotional-intelligence.md

         + **reflect on your reactions**, where have you **allowed someone's words to affect you emotionally**
             - **we create the reactions we have**, and **we choose to give power to some people** and not to others
             - **our reactions are ultimately within our control**
-            - "**If a cracy homeless person on the subway gave you the kind of feedback** you received, how would you react"
+            - "**If a crazy homeless person on the subway gave you the kind of feedback** you received, how would you react"

         +  when you communicate with another person, you're **exploring the depths of your own consciousness**
-            - the purpose of each relationshp is to **teach you how to love yourself from the inside out**
+            - the purpose of each relationship is to **teach you how to love yourself from the inside out**
-            - when you learn to love everyone and everything, you **come into aligment with your true self**
+            - when you learn to love everyone and everything, you **come into alignment with your true self**

     - **Dealing with your family and friends with your heart** and **business with your head**